Why Adversarial Interaction Creates Non-Homogeneous Patterns: A Pseudo-Reaction-Diffusion Model for Turing Instability: Theoretical Analysis

 \textbf{Lemma 1.} \textit{If we i.i.d initialize $u_{jk}\sim \mathcal{N}\left (0,1 \right )$ for $j \in [m]$ and $k\in [d_{in}]$, then with probability at least $(1-\delta)$, $u_{jk}$ induces a symmetric and homogeneously distributed matrix $U$ at initialization within a ball of radius $\zeta \triangleq \frac{2\sqrt{m d_{in}}}{\sqrt{2\pi}\delta}$.}

-\textit{Proof.} Using law of large numbers, it is trivial to prove symmetry and homogeneity since Gaussian distribution has a symmetric density function.
+\textit{Proof.} Using the law of large numbers, it is trivial to prove symmetry and homogeneity since Gaussian distribution has a symmetric density function.
 We defer the proof of upper bound to Appendix.

 Next, we prove how supervised cost helps maintain symmetry and homogeneity.
-Since $\mU$ is initially symmetric and homogeneously distributed within $\zeta$, the problem is now reduced to show that $\mU(t)$ lies in the close proximity of $\mU(0)$.
+Since $\mU$ is initially symmetric and homogeneously distributed within $\zeta$ according to \textbf{Lemma~1}, the problem is now reduced to show that $\mU(t)$ lies in the close proximity of $\mU(0)$.
 We remark three crucial observations from \citeauthor{du2018gradient} that are essential to our analysis.

 \textbf{Remark 1.} \textit{Suppose $\left \| \vu_j - \vu_j(0) \right \|_2\leq \frac{c\delta \lambda_0}{n^2} \triangleq R$ for some small positive constant $c$.
 In the current setup, the Gram matrix $\mathcal{H} \in \mathbb{R}^{n\times n}$ defined by